150 Years of History

-February 9, 1969 – Following the last service at 6th & F Street church building, members processed our sacred implements out, walking to the new building on Tregallis and processed them in.
+February 9, 1969 – Following the last service at 6th & F Street church building, members processed our sacred implements out, walking to the new building on Tregallas and processed them in.

 2007 – Voted to become an “Open and Affirming” congregation.
 Also voted to sell the building.

-November 21, 2010 – At the beginning of the 1st East County Shared Ministry worship, our members processed our sacred implements into the Camp Stoneman Chapel, as Community Presbyterian members stood in welcome.
+November 21, 2010 – At the beginning of the first East County Shared Ministry worship, our members processed our sacred implements into the Camp Stoneman Chapel, as Community Presbyterian members stood in welcome.

-December 27, 2010 – sale of East Tregallis property finalized.
+December 27, 2010 – sale of East Tregallas property finalized.

-February 7, 2011 – Beede Rose Window removed from East Tregallis building.
+February 7, 2011 – Beede Rose Window removed from East Tregallas building.

-November 20, 2011 – Celebrated 1st anniversary of shared ministry, East County Shared Ministry, with ecumenical Thanksgiving dinner.
+November 20, 2011 – Celebrated first anniversary of East County Shared Ministry with ecumenical Thanksgiving dinner.

-July 19, 2014 – for 2nd year East County Shared Ministry sponsored a team in Pittsburg’s Relay for Life
+July 19, 2014 – for second-year East County Shared Ministry sponsored a team in Pittsburg’s Relay for Life.

 2015 – celebrated sesquicentennial anniversary